neurodevs/.github/profile/README.md

 ## Guiding Principles

-* Craftsmanship: Good code shows care through TDD by the 3 Laws, refactoring, design patterns, clean code, and more
+* Craftsmanship: Good code shows care.
+TDD by the 3 laws, refactoring, design patterns, clean code, and more
 * Portability: Each package runs on virtually any device via Node.js, from desktops to mobile and cloud
 * Privacy First: Emphasis on local data processing ensures user privacy while maintaining compatibility with cloud workflows
 * Interoperability: Solutions are designed to integrate seamlessly with existing neuroinformatics tools and workflows